kingzamzon/docs/docs/sdk/authentication/session-sigs/walletless-sigs.md

 - [WebAuthn](../../wallets/auth-methods/lit-auth-methods/web-authn)
 - [Email / SMS](../../wallets/auth-methods/lit-auth-methods/email-sms)

+:::info
-Support for one-time passcodes (OTPs) through email and SMS is coming soon.
+Support for one-time passcodes (OTPs) through email and SMS is now live!

-By utilizing PKP authentication methods, you can build frictionless and secure experiences in the decentralized web without the complexities of private key management.

-:::note

-Generating `SessionSigs` using various authentication methods is still in active development, so things may change.
-To stay up-to-date, always use the latest version of the Lit JS SDK.

 :::

+By utilizing PKP authentication methods, you can build frictionless and secure experiences in the decentralized web without the complexities of private key management and without trusting a centralized custodian with your data.